-In accordance with the requirements of section 60.40 of the Australian Charities and Not-for-profits Commission Act 2012, as auditor of Eastern College Australia Limited for the year ended 31 December 2021, I declare that, to the best of my knowledge and belief, there have been:
+In accordance with the requirements of section 60.40 of the Australian Charities and Not-for-profits Commission Act 2012, as auditor of Eastern College Australia Limited for the year ended 31 December 2022, I declare that, to the best of my knowledge and belief, there have been:

-- No contraventions of the auditor independence requirements as set out in section 60.40 of the Australian Charities and Not-fora. profits Commission Act 2012 in relation to the audit; and - No contraventions of any applicable code of professional conduct in relation to the audit. b.
+- a.
+No contraventions of the auditor independence requirements as set out in section 60.40 of the Australian Charities and Not-for-profits Commission Act 2012 in relation to the audit; and - b.
+No contraventions of any applicable code of professional conduct in relation to the audit.

-Saward Dawson Saward Dawson
+Saward Dawson